Recorder Player & Improviser

 About

-I’m a musician, a recorder player, a doctoral fellow of the Research Foundation – Flanders (FWO) at the University of Leuven, and a professor (currently on leave).
+I’m a musician, a recorder player, a doctoral fellow with the Research Foundation – Flanders (FWO) at the University of Leuven, and a professor (currently on leave).
 I belong to a small group of early music performers who focus entirely on improvisation. → See a formal CV here.

 Vicente Parrilla – Photo by Ane Yarza + Jose A. López Photography